Healthy Homes Assessment Pakowhai

 Rental Property Home Assessments Pakowhai

-Areas of rental properties that are impacted to The Healthy Homes Standard in Pakowhai include each:
+The areas of rental property that are affected with Health Homes Standards.
+Healthy Homes Standard in Pakowhai include each:

 • Living Rooms